DiegoZucca96/ing-sw-2018-Zucca-Salvini-Tonelli/README.md

 # ing-sw-2018-Zucca-Salvini-Tonelli

+## Group members

+* Zucca Diego, 843617, 10503482
+* Salvini Elio,
+* Tonelli Alessio,

+## Coverage Test and UML

+See the Coverage Test folder and UML image in repository.

 ## Introduction

 The project has the target to develop "Sagrada" game.
 In particular, as we are students, the aim of the project is to